k2view-academy/K2View-Academy/articles/03_logical_units/20_LU_highlight_tables.md

 # Schema's Tables Highlighting

-While maintaining large logical units with many tables, it becomes difficult to understand and manage a complex schema.
+When maintaining large logical units with many tables, it becomes difficult to understand and manage a complex schema.
 The Tables Highlighting feature enables to highlight some of the tables and bring then into focus.